-- Preparing men and women with the intercultural and leadership skills necessary to promote world peace and international brotherhood, to address world problems, and to be a righteous influence in families, professions, civic responsibilities, social affiliations, and in the Church.
+Preparing men and women with the intercultural and leadership skills necessary to promote world peace and international brotherhood, to address world problems, and to be a righteous influence in families, professions, civic responsibilities, social affiliations, and in the Church.

 - Extending the blessings of learning to members of the Church, particularly in Asia and the Pacific.

 - Developing friends for the university and the Church.

 - Maintaining a commitment to operational efficiency and continuous improvement.

-A set of institutional learning outcomes was developed to assess the acquisition of the necessary academic characteristics necessary to fulfill this mission and vision.
+A set of institutional learning outcomes was developed to assess the acquisition of academic characteristics necessary to fulfill this mission and vision.
 Accordingly, a BYU–Hawaii graduate’s preparation for a lifetime of service is demonstrated by:

 - Breadth and depth of knowledge